The F-BAR domain of SRGP-1 facilitates cell–cell adhesion during C. elegans morphogenesis

 Return to top

 Video 3 (0.6 Mb).
-Gastrulation cleft closure in wild type, catenin single mutant, and double hmp-2(qm39)/beta-catenin;srgp-1(RNAi) mutants.
+Gastrulation cleft closure in wildtype, hmp-2(qm39)/beta-catenin embryo, and hmp-2(qm39)/beta-catenin;srgp-1(RNAi) embryo.
 Single Z section, 1-min interval time-lapse videos of cleft closure in wild-type (left), hmp-2(qm39) (middle), and hmp- 2(qm39);srgp-1(RNAi) embryos.
 Note the faster closure in wild-type embryos and the separation of cells that have already made contact in the mutant embryos.
 Play rate is nine frames per second.

 Video 4 (4.1 Mb).
 Dynamics of SRGP-1::GFP at various developmental stages.
 Time-lapse videos of SRGP-1::GFP were acquired at 1- min intervals.
 Each frame is a projection of eight Z sections spaced 0.2 μm apart.
 On the top left is a dorsal view of epidermal cells after intercalation; on the top right is a ventral view during late gastrulation.
 On the bottom left is a view of ventral epidermal enclosure, and on the bottom right is epidermal elongation.
 Play rate is nine frames per second.